 Environmental Studies: Sustainable Design

 The sustainable design major at Pacific University is an interdisciplinary program emphasizing designing solutions to environmental problems.
 Students combine the fundamentals of ecology and permaculture with the social sciences and humanities as they seek global solutions to complex challenges.
-Students spend time working at Pacific’s B Street Farm, a learning lab for sustainability, and exploring topics such as organic food production, green building design and education.
+Students spend time working at Pacific’s B Street Living Museum, a learning lab for sustainability, and exploring topics such as organic food production, green building design and education.

 CoursesStudents seeking a bachelor of arts in sustainable design study a broad base of ecological and environmental studies, including permaculture, environmental science, natural history and ecosystems.
 These are paired with student-selected courses in art, sociology, literature and ethics.
 All students complete both an internship and a capstone project.

 Students in the Department of Environmental Studies conduct research in local communities, including the coniferous forest of the John Blodgett Arboretum, the riparian corridors of the Gales Creek and Tualatin River watersheds, and the 300-acre Fernhill Wetlands.
-Pacific’s B Street Farm, less than one mile from the Forest Grove campus, also provides a hands-on research and learning lab for students.
+Pacific’s B Street Living Museum, less than one mile from the Forest Grove campus, also provides a hands-on research and learning lab for students.
 Regionally, there are many exemplary resources available within a one- to two-hour drive from campus, such as the Willamette and Columbia rivers, Tillamook and Willapa bays and the forests of the Coast and Cascade ranges.

 More InformationBoxer Tales are a collection of stories highlighting the individuals that create our Pacific University community.
 Experience Boxer life through the voices of students, faculty, alumni, staff and supporters.
 Check out student Hannah Poirier.